qmk/qmk_firmware/keyboards/suavity/ehan/readme.md

 ## Introduction

-hanjie is a compact southpaw function-row-less keyboard.
+ehan is a 10.5° Split TKL that supports 3U Spacebars,

 * Keyboard Maintainer: [Suavity Designs](https://github.com/suavity)
 * Hardware Supported: ARM STM32F072CBT6
 * Hardware Availability: [suavity.cc/ehan](https://suavity.cc/keyboards/ehan/)

-The latest iteration of the PCB is v2.80 as of 03/21.
+The latest iteration of the PCB is v3.00 as of 07/'21.
 This is noted on the back of the PCB.
 * Default Keymap: [See here](http://www.keyboard-layout-editor.com/#/gists/6504b0b388736213f43b64df1d576139)
 * PCB Supported Layouts: [See here](http://www.keyboard-layout-editor.com/#/gists/9aab5e15a89469138da760f968df26ae)